A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid: Computational Results

 \subsection{Computational Tractability of Algorithm~\ref{algo:1}}

-In Tables \ref{table:1} and \ref{table:2}, Algorithm~\ref{algo:1} takes less than 2.5 minutes on all of the instances of the problem tested.
-In Table~\ref{table:large-nf}, Algorithm~\ref{algo:1} takes less than 22 minutes in all cases, and often takes less than 5 minutes.
-In contrast, when solving (\ref{relay-attack-single-level-linear}), Gurobi times out without proving optimality within 4 hours for the hardest budgets on all but the smallest test and the 1888rte case.
-For the three larger cases, Gurobi takes more than 4 hours to find a solution of the same quality as NFLB using problem (\ref{relay-attack-single-level-logical}), and in two cases, even with the heuristic value of $M$ in problem (\ref{relay-attack-single-level-linear}).
-In essence, we see that scaling up the size of the network for difficult attack budgets is not feasible solving a linearization of the single-level reformulation of (\ref{relay-attack-prob}), even with a bound of 2 on the duals.
+In Tables \ref{table:1}, \ref{table:2}, \ref{table:3}, and \ref{table:4}, Algorithm~\ref{algo:1} takes less than 4 minutes on all of the instances of the problem tested.
+In Table \ref{table:large-nf}, Algorithm~\ref{algo:1} takes less than 22 minutes in all cases, and often takes less than 5 minutes.
+In contrast, when solving (\ref{relay-attack-single-level-linear}), Gurobi times out without proving optimality within 4 hours for the hardest budgets on all but the smallest test case.
+For the nine larger cases, Gurobi takes more than 4 hours to find a solution of the same quality as NFLB using problem (\ref{relay-attack-single-level-logical}) and with the heuristic value of $M$ in problem (\ref{relay-attack-single-level-linear}).
+In essence, we see that scaling up the size of the network for difficult attack budgets is not feasible solving a linearization of the single-level reformulation of (\ref{relay-attack-prob}), even with small heuristic bounds on the duals.
 However, we can easily find what we believe to be a good-quality solution for even a 6,468 bus network using Algorithm~\ref{algo:1}.

-These observations are visualized in Figure~\ref{fig:scaling}: In Figure~\ref{sfig:gurobi-scaling} we plot on a log scale the computational times to solve (\ref{relay-attack-single-level-linear}) linearized using the heuristic value of $M$.
+These observations are visualized in Figure \ref{fig:scaling}: In Figure \ref{sfig:gurobi-scaling} we plot on a log scale the computational times to solve (\ref{relay-attack-single-level-linear}) linearized using the heuristic value of $M$.
 There is noise in the 7\% and 10\% budgets because the most difficult budgets in that range depend on the particular network, not just the number of nodes.
 However, in general we see that, even for the easier very large budgets, the solve times appear to scale exponentially.
 For the smaller, more difficult budgets, we hit the 4-hour time limit for most of the networks.
-In Figure~\ref{sfig:nf-scaling}, we plot computational times for all ten of our test networks on a linear scale.
+In Figure \ref{sfig:nf-scaling}, we plot computational times for all ten of our test networks on a linear scale.
 The scaling for this method appears to be roughly linear in the size of the network, where the lower budgets are more difficult and the higher budgets tend to be easier.
 The spike for the 1\% budget on the 3,012 bus instance is consistent for different seeds: It appears to be an anomaly in terms of difficulty for Gurobi.